ycetindev/ycetindev.github.io/_posts/2025-02-08-Building-a-real-time-motor-emulator.md

 ![TBD](/assets/DCMotor_F3DiscoEmulator_ScopeWaveform.png)

-The complete source code, simulations, logs, scope waveforms and scripts is available in the [repository](https://github.com/ycetindev/stm32g4/tree/main/G431_ITMvsUART).
+The complete source code, simulations, logs, scope waveforms and scripts is available in the [repository](https://github.com/ycetindev/stm32f3/tree/main/F3Disco_MotorEmulator).

 That's all for this part.
-In the next part, we'll be covering the control part to regulate the motor speed.
+Next up, we'll be diving into control system implementation to regulate the motor speed.

+Of course, watching numbers and waveforms can't match the satisfaction of hearing a real motor whirring to life.
+But being able to start developing and testing control algorithms without wrestling with cables, power supplies, or that one encoder that just won't behave... that's a pretty good feeling too!
+And if you disagree, well, just wait a bit more...